-2.2 The Craven plan area is situated at the western end of the county of North Yorkshire, England's largest County and is 370 square kilometres in area.
-The total area of Craven District is 1,179 square kilometres.
+2.2 The Craven plan area is situated at the western end of the county of North Yorkshire, England's largest County and is 8,654 square kilometres in area.
+The total area of Craven District is 1,777 square kilometres.
 The remainder of the Craven District (808 square kilometres) is within the Yorkshire Dales National Park.
-The Yorkshire Dales National Park Authority is a separate planning authority that produces a park-wide local plan, which encompasses parts of Craven, Richmondshire, South Lakeland and Eden Districts.
+The Yorkshire Dales National Park Authority is a separate planning authority that produces a park-wide local plan, which encompasses parts of Craven, Richmondshire, South Lakeland and Eden Districts and a small part of the Lancaster City Council area.
 The boundary of the National Park in the Craven District generally follows the A65 to the north of Skipton and the A59 to the east of Skipton.
-At several locations the boundary of the National Park bisects settlements e.g Embsay, Clapham, creating a 'split' in planning control between the National Park Authority and Craven District Council.
+At several locations the boundary of the National Park bisects settlements e.g. Embsay, Clapham, creating a 'split' in planning control between the National Park Authority and Craven District Council.
 The Craven plan area is flanked by the County of Lancashire and the Lancashire districts of City of Lancaster, Ribble Valley and Pendle immediately to its west and south, Bradford Metropolitan District to the south-east and the Yorkshire Dales National Park to the north and east.3